 Early History of the Oshan family

-Another 196 words (14 lines of text) covering the years 155 and 1555 are included under the topic Early Oshan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Oshan research.
+Another 80 words (6 lines of text) covering the years 155 and 1555 are included under the topic Early Oshan History in all our PDF Extended History products and printed products wherever possible.

 Oshan Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Oshan has been recorded under many different variations, including Osmond, Osmund, Osmont, Osmonde, Osmand, Osman, Ozment and many more.